corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 ### Migration Of Existing Data

-To upgrade an existing Doorman or Network Map instance, a new DB instance must first be created for the service to use.
+To upgrade an existing Doorman or Network Map Service, a new DB instance must first be created for the service to use.
 Once this has been done the following steps should be followed to upgrade the service: